matfallet/Quapth_Initiation/README.md

 The three dots have different functions:
   - Unlock: allows the annotation to remain unchanged
-  - Insert in hierarchy: the annotation is integrated into another annotation
+  - Insert in hierarchy: the annotation is integrated into another annotation (if inside).
-  - Edit single: "Make inverse" allows to create an annotation with both annotations.
+  - Edit single: "Make inverse" allows to create a complementary annotation of a child annotation from the parent annotation

 ![image](https://user-images.githubusercontent.com/127110867/226573034-495a7b90-7447-472f-a157-6736a02cf855.png)